Bluffworks Pants Review: The Best Travel Pants for Men

 Bluffworks Pants Downsides

 • The Originals have a slightly rough fabric, although they do soften up with time.
-The Chinos are much softer and the Departure jeans are even more comfortable.
+The Chinos are much softer.

 • Although they work well in hot weather, when it’s really humid and the temperature soars over 30ºC/86ºF, they feel too hot.
 Simon usually wears shorts then anyway.